KauzClay/docs-tap/tas-migration/sso-for-tas.hbs.md

 - [ytt](https://carvel.dev/ytt/) for templating Kubernetes resources.
 - [uaac](https://github.com/cloudfoundry/cf-uaac) for extracting data from the UAA.
-- python v3.9 and later for migrating data.
+- Python v3.9 and later for migrating data.
-- several utilities, such as kubectl and jq.
+- Several utilities, such as kubectl and jq.

-If you do not already have an admin client for your UAA Identity Zone, you must create an UAA Admin client first.
+If you do not already have an admin client for your UAA Identity Zone, you must create a UAA Admin client first.
 For more information, see the [Single Sign-On for VMware Tanzu Application Service documentation](https://docs.vmware.com/en/Single-Sign-On-for-VMware-Tanzu-Application-Service/1.14/sso/GUID-manage-clients-api.html#creating)

 ## <a id="service-plans"></a> Migrate Service Plans to AuthServer custom resources